How to Steam Pumpkin for the Best Taste and Maximum Nutrients

-How to Cook Pumpkins to Retain the Vitamins and Minerals
+How to Steam Pumpkins to Retain Vitamins and Minerals

 - First you’ll need a food steamer.
-A universal steamer is a great way to steam all different kinds of veggies and will fit over the top of most regular sized saucepans.
+A universal steamer is a great way to steam different kinds of veggies and will fit over the top of most regular sized saucepans.
 For a budget option, a collapsible steamer insert also works.

 - Prepare your pumpkin by placing it on a chopping board and cutting from the top, just to the side of the stalk and away from you with a strong knife.
 Continue through to the base so one side is cut.
 Repeat on the other side of the stalk until you can pull it apart with just a little effort.

 - Trying to cut through the stalk can be difficult so it’s best avoided.
-If you are still having trouble opening your pumpkin after cutting it on either side, try cutting into the stalk from side on and inside.
+If you are still having trouble opening your pumpkin after cutting it on either side, try cutting into the stalk from the side.

-- With your pumpkin now split in half and minus the seeds, cut it lengthwise into strips, roughly 2 inches wide.
+- With your pumpkin now split in half remove the seeds and cut it lengthwise into strips, roughly 2 inches wide.
 These will steam much quicker in your steamer and are a handy size for skin removal ahead.

-- Once the pumpkin is cut up and in the steamer, put some water in the saucepan and steam them with the lid on and medium heat for around 12 to 15 minutes.
-You’ll know they’re ready when a fork goes easily through the skin to the pulp.
+- Once the pumpkin is cut up and in the steamer, put some water in the saucepan and steam them with the lid on and medium heat for 10 – 12 minutes.
+You’ll know they’re ready when a fork goes easily through the skin into the pulp.

 - If you want the skin off then carefully transfer the steamed pumpkin strips to your chopping board and let them cool for a minute.

 - The way I remove the skin is to hold one end of the strip with a fork or a folded over paper towel (take care as they’ll be very hot straight out of the steamer) and simply scoop out the bright orange pulp with a tablespoon following the inside of the skin.